How to use a Brand Key Model to display your brand’s unique selling proposition

 Below is a list of 40 potential emotional benefits help build an emotional brand positioning statement that differentiates your brand.
 Importantly, you want to own one emotional space in the consumer’s heart as much as you own the rational space in the consumer’s mind.

-To read more about how to play around with consumer benefits to building your unique selling proposition, click on this link: Process for how to figure out your Brand Positioning Statement.
+If you wish to learn how to play around with consumer benefits to build your unique selling proposition, click this link: How to write a Brand Positioning Statement.

 To illustrate, click on the consumer benefits cheatsheets to help get the Brand Key Model explained.